 Independent research.
 Not affiliated with Cobalt, HackerOne, Bishop Fox, NCC Group, Trail of Bits, Synack, Bugcrowd, IOActive, or any other vendor named on this site.
-Prices change.
-Last verified April 2026.
+No vendor publishes a list price; dollar figures are buyer-marketplace estimates.
+Last verified June 2026.

 pentestingcost.com